intechinfo/GoM/GoM.Core.Persistence/README.md

 ## Description

-Part of the GoM core, permitting to keep the GoM informations related to the environment defined by the user.
+Part of the GoM core, permitting to keep the GoM information related to the environment defined by the user.

 ## Synopsis